4paradigm/OpenMLDB/docs/en/data_import.md

 Currently, import tool can only be executed in standalone mode.
 Large scale data will occupy more resource, so some operations can become time-consuming.

 If oom triggers, you have to increase the `-Xmx` value.
-If rpc send fails, you have to increase `rpc_write_timeout` value, and if rpc respond timeout, please increate `rpc_read_timeout` value properly.
+If rpc send fails, you have to increase `rpc_write_timeout` value, and if rpc respond timeout, please increase `rpc_read_timeout` value properly.

 #### Error Handling

 Importing process fails when `bulk load success` not printed by the importer, or when the importer quit or when failed message is printed by the importer.

-Because of the complexity of importing failure, the correct way to handle the eror is to drop the table with failure message and rebuild table, and then import again.
+Because of the complexity of importing failure, the correct way to handle the erorr is to drop the table with failure message and rebuild table, and then import again.

 You can use the import tool with configuration `-f` and then with configuration `--created_ddl` to generate the `create table statement`, and then run a new importing job.